laxmeyers/fs-journal/quizzes/week02.md

 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
+Document object Model.
+You have to access an html file and then the javascript file.
 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?
 <!-- enter you answer in the space below -->
 ```
+-null
+-undefined
+-boolean
+-number
+-BigInt
+-string
+-symbol
+-NaN
+-objects
 ```
 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->